Risk management and internal control

 - Consolidation and verification of correct identification and proper assessment of critical business risks.
 The Audit Committee reviews changes to the risk profiles together with progress on actions for key risks on a regular basis.

 - Internal audit function.
-The Head of Internal Audit functionally reports to the Audit Committee and administratively to the First Deputy CEO.
-The internal audit department performs its activities in accordance with an audit plan and incorporates review of material controls, including financial, compliance and operational controls.
+The Head of Internal Audit, by way of its function, reports to the Audit Committee and, for administrative purposes, to the First Deputy CEO.
+The internal audit department performs its activities in accordance with an audit plan and incorporates a review of material controls, including financial, compliance and operational controls.
 The results of each audit are discussed in detail with the companies and business units concerned and action plans are agreed upon.

 The key features of the risk management process include: